Last Vat

 The center is shaped like a small sphere, embedded in a pyramid.

-I am the spinning shapes, being born and dying, again and again.
+I am the spinning shapes, born and dying, again and again.

-Then, my awareness becomes a bright point of light, moving down a great tunnel at immeasurable speed.
+Soon, my awareness becomes a bright point of light, moving down a tunnel at great speed.

 The tunnel is filled with colored points of light, floating on a thick bed of energy.

-I leave the tunnel behind, and approach a pyramid so large it seems infinite.
+I leave the tunnel behind, and find a pyramid that extends forever in all direction.

-My awareness fills the pyramid and the sphere.
+My awareness fills the pyramid and the sphere, and my spinning feels like a pulse, or a heartbeat.

-I can feel the edge of the pyramid and a resistance beyond, but nothing more.
+I feel the edge of the pyramid and a resistance beyond, but nothing more.

 I shape energy hands, and rub the edges of the pyramid to “soften” the boundary there.

-And open myself to a world of chaos, filled with endless points of spinning light.
+A world of chaos opens, filled with endless points of spinning light.

 If I had a human or Jiku body, the turning chaos would make me nauseous.